Zxython/binary_tree/README.md

 # binary_tree
 This is a very simple class I made for creating a binary tree in python

-To install just run this command in your terminal pip install git+https://github.com/Zxython/binary_tree
+To install just run this pycharm command in your terminal pip install git+https://github.com/Zxython/binary_tree

 To use simply type from